tashatsar/courses-notes/monitoring📊📈.md

 **🏛️Traces** record the workflows of requests through a distributed system, helping to identify bottlenecks and latency issues.
 Identify the problematic component or step.

+### Cloud native observability and sampling

+Cloud native observability is the practice of monitoring and understanding the behavior of cloud-native applications running in dynamic and distributed environments.
+The pillars of cloud enterprise observability are automation, context, and intelligent action.

+**Sampling in logging** is the practice of collecting only a subset of log events for analysis or storage.
+Instead of logging every single event or piece of data, a subset is selected randomly or by some other criteria for recording.